 - dome fouling by deposition of dust, dew, rain or snow.
 With pyrgeometers the most important source of unreliability is deposition of water on the dome.
 Water completely blocks the longwave radiation flux between sensor and sky.
 In particular at clear nights this causes very large errors.
 Water deposition under clear-sky nighttime conditions can largely be prevented by using the instrument heater.
 Fouling results in undefined measurement uncertainty (sensitivity and directional error are no longer defined).
 This should be solved by regular inspection and cleaning. - sensor instability.
 Maximum expected sensor aging is specified per instrument as its non-stability in [% change / year].
 In case the sensor is not recalibrated, the uncertainty of the sensitivity gradually will increase.
 This is solved by regular recalibration. - moisture condensing under pyrgeometer domes resulting in a slow change of sensitivity (within specifications).
-For non-serviceable sensors like Hukseflux' flat window pyrgeometers, such as model IR02, this may slowly develop into a defect.
-For research-grade model IR20 extra desiccant (in a set of 5 bags in an air tight bag) is available.
+This is solved by regular replacement of desiccant or by maintenance (drying the entire sensor) in case the sensor allows this.
+For nonserviceable sensors like Hukseflux flat window pyrgeometers (for example model

-• One of the larger errors in the daytime measurement of downwelling longwave irradiance is the offset caused by solar radiation; the "solar offset".
-Errors due to solar offset, are of the order of +15 W/m2 at 1000 W/m2 global horizontal irradiance.
+- IR02), this may slowly develop into a defect.
+For model IR20 extra desiccant (in a set of 5 bags in an air tight bag) is available. - One of the larger errors in the daytime measurement of downwelling longwave irradiance is the offset caused by solar radiation; the "solar offset".
+Errors due to solar offset, are of the order of + 10 W/m2 at 1000 W/m2 global horizontal irradiance.
 For ultra-high accuracy measurements this offset can be reduced by around 60% by "shading", which means preventing the direct radiation to reach the instrument.
 Shading is typically done by using a shading disk on a solar tracker.
-Shading is often applied with research-grade pyrgeometers like Hukseflux model IR20.
-The overall accuracy of model IR02 does not justify use of shading.